sbt/sbt-bintray/README.md

 seq(bintrayResolverSettings:_*)
 ```

 to your build.
 This will add `bintray.Opts.resolver.jcenter` (the [analog to maven central for bintray](https://bintray.com/bintray/jcenter)) to your resolver chain.
 JCenter is a bintray aggregation repository.
 You will find most of what you want there.
+If you wish to add your package to this repository, just link it!

 ### Publishing